tanerijun/vitaneri/src/content/posts/type-unknown-in-typescript.md

 ---
 datetime: 2022-10-21T15:06:20.401Z
 title: "Type Unknown in TypeScript"
-slug: type-unknown-in-typescript
-featured: false
 tags:
 	- typescript
-description: "Exploring one of the primitive types in TypeScript: Unknown"
 ---

 Let's take a look at the `unknown` type in TypeScript.
 Type `unknown` is a very interesting type that only exist in TypeScript.
 Let's take a look at how it works.